bbfrederick/rapidtide/README.md

 analysis on functional imaging data to find time lagged  correlations between the voxelwise time series and other time series.

+NOTE
+====
+I'm still constructing this repository - including doing some last minute code reformatting, writing documentation, making a working setup.py file, and deciding what should and should not be included.
+I'm also adding automated testing, so it'spossible some things may turn up during this process.
+If you are downloadingthe 0.1.0 release, check back frequently over the next month or so as I nail everything down.
+There will probably be MANY commits, and I'll try do document exactly why.

 Why do I want to know about time lagged correlations?
 =======================
 This comes out of work by our group (The Opto-Magnetic group at McLean